CIC Goes Green

 Pursuing Rewable Energy

-One of our founders, joined the Solar Energy Society in 1979, he was 19 at the time.
+One of our founders, joined the Solar Energy Society in 1979.
 Interest in creating sustainable power is in our DNA.
 But like most businesses we were constrained to economics.
 Besides, our customers dictate what we do.
-In 1996, our team built a solar powered cell site.
+In 1996, our team built our first solar powered cell site.
 This was a one of a kind project at the time, in the outskirts of San Diego, California.
 The site was needed and there was no commercial power.
-The solar system made economic sense compared to the multi-million dollar power line extension required so we designed and built our first system for this commercial PCS site.
-Since then our involvement with solar systems was rare except for the very remote sites in Alaska or Red Mountain in Colorado.
+The solar system made economic sense compared to the multi-million dollar power line extension required so we designed and built our first off-grid system.
+Since then our involvement with solar systems was rare except for a few very remote sites.

 In 2004, CIC management had a summit meeting with the Godfather of Wind Power, Jim Dehlsen.
-If you've ever driven interstate 10 to Palm Springs, California, you have marveled at the thousands of windmills producing electricity, built during the Carter Administration.
-Jim did that!
-The purpose of the meeting was to see how CIC could participate in the Wind Energy revolution.
-We learned from Jim how the energy industry depended on economics.
-Until the efficiency of alternatives (solar, wind) reached a point where the cost to produce, amortized over the life of the capital investment reached a point equal to the cost to produce energy, there would never be wide-spread adoption of renewables.
-That efficiency rating inflection point in 2004 according to Jim was 10%.
+If you've ever driven interstate 10 to Palm Springs, California, you have marveled at the thousands of windmills producing electricity, built during the Carter Administration, Jim and his wife lived out of a trailer, working to make that dream a reality.
+The purpose of our meeting with Jim was to see how CIC could participate in the Wind Energy revolution.
+Jim talked a lot about the economics of the energy industry.
+Until the efficiency of alternatives (solar, wind) reached a point where the cost to produce, amortized over the life of the capital investment reached a point equal to the cost to produce energy with non-renewables, there would never be wide-spread adoption.
+That inflection point in 2004 according to Jim was not far off.
 Jim's company, Clipper Wind Power was working on an invention for wind energy that would achieve that objective.
-At the time the efficiency of Solar panels was being improved by various manufacturers all over the world.
-Today solar cells can achieve efficiencies of 20% and higher, which along with government subsidies is why we are now seeing solar panels appear on our neighbor's houses.
+At the time the efficiency of Solar panels was beginning to improve dramatically.
+Today solar cells are achieving efficiencies rivaling that of coal and gas, which along with government subsidies is why we are now seeing solar panels appear on our neighbor's houses.
 Alternative power is moving into its prime.

 In 2012 CIC was faced with a power challenge on a small mountain top in rural Pennsylvania.
 The microwave repeater location had no power and wasn't going to for a long time.
 It was situated on an Amish Woodcutter's property.
 The Amish woodcutter was happy to host our new tower, but getting power to it was out of the question.
 Reviewing all the options led us to Fuel Cells.
 Fuel Cell technology has been with us for decades.
 The Apollo space missions were powered by fuel cells.
 The system generates 100% green power using a proton exchange membrane, no moving parts and no combustion.
 The waste product of fuel cell generation is pure H2O.
 It's silent, dependable (the sine wave is about as good as it gets) and it was the least expensive alternative for our Amish woodcutter's mountaintop.
 We turned to ReliOn, (now Plug Power) to provide the equipment.
 Our quiver of green energy tools expanded and now through a partnership with Plug Power we're looking at Fuel Cell backup generation as a form of backup power at any site requiring backup generators.
 Fuel Cells are perfect for that application - Clean, economical and almost maintenance free.

 The total number of telecommunication sites in North America is growing.
-The wattage demand of those sites is significant, compounded by collocation.
-But onsite power generation at cell sites might not just be the dream of a few.
+The wattage demand of those sites is significant.
+But onsite power generation at cell sites with more efficient renewable systems and improved energy storage is no longer a dream.
+It is becoming mainstream.
 There are sound reasons why onsite power generation for cell sites is something the industry is starting to look at.
-The security of the power grid has been under scrutiny for its reliability and vulnerability to attack and the rising cost of energy in the 21st century.
-These give reason to look at the use of solar and other technologies at wireless sites.
+The security of the power grid has been under scrutiny for its reliability and vulnerability to attack, which is further coupled with the rising cost of energy.
+These give reason to look at the use of renewable technologies at wireless sites.
 Considering alternative power for backup is even more pragmatic.

 As a network integration company, is it really possible to be eco-friendly, environmentally responsible and reduce our carbon footprint?
 Well, we didn't set out to be green but through providence, here we are.
 We're setting goals this year for what we are going to be in the next 10 years.
-In that mix is doubling our alternative power installations each year.
+Doubling our alternative power installations each year is our goal.
 Alternative systems are becoming more efficient and the peer pressure on our customers in this day and age is going to generate greater focus on this area.
 We're just happy to be a part of it.